 In 1962, Allied bought Union Texas Natural Gas, which owned oil and gas properties throughout the Americas.
 Allied focused on it mainly as a supplier of raw materials for its chemical products, but this changed in the early 1970s when CEO John Connor (secretary of commerce under Lyndon Johnson) began investing in oil and gas exploration.
 By 1979, when Edward Hennessy Jr. became CEO, Union Texas produced 80% of Allied's income.

-Now Allied Corp., the company in 1981 went on to purchase the Bendix Corp., an aerospace and automotive company, in 1983.
+Now Allied Corp., the company went on to purchase the Bendix Corp., an aerospace and automotive company, in 1983.
 By 1984, Bendix generated 50% of Allied's income, while oil and gas generated 38%.

 In 1985, Allied merged with the Signal Companies, adding critical mass to its aerospace, automotive and engineered materials businesses.
 Signal was originally a California company that produced gasoline from natural gas and entered oil production in 1928.